 - Climate Resiliency: We have formed a solid alliance with environmental advocates, who support Governor Baker's climate resiliency initiative, and support doubling the deeds excise fee.
 We believe that 50 percent of the new revenue should go toward these Climate Resiliency efforts as proposed by the Governor.
 We have a shared understanding that high-quality affordable housing is a key component of climate resiliency. - Affordable Housing: We believe the other 50 percent of new revenue should be used for affordable housing programs, and we respectfully recommend that 60 percent of the new funding go towards the Affordable Housing Trust Fund and 40 percent toward the Housing Preservation and Stabilization Trust Fund to augment the funding needs of the Massachusetts Rental Voucher Program and to undergird our support for Massachusetts' extremely low-income households.
+Funds from this fee could also be used to provide immediate rent relief to minimize evictions during the current Pandemic.

-MACDC also would support incorporating provisions that allow municipalities to pass local real estate transfer fees (e.g. H.2552, H.1769/S.773).
+MACDC also would support incorporating provisions that allow municipalities to pass local real estate transfer fees (e.g. H.1769/S.773).
 This additional tool to raise revenue empowers communities to meet local needs for affordable housing.

-Our Coalition stands united.
+Our HERO Coalition stands united.
 As housing advocates, we recognize the need to protect our communities and our homes from climate change, sea level rise, and extreme heat.
 As environmental advocates we recognize that we must protect the people who live in those communities from displacement, excessive rent burdens, and housing instability.
 And as residents of this Commonwealth, we recognize that the future of our economy, our communities, and our children depends on our willingness to take bold action now.

 Economic challenges loom large for many families and businesses in every corner of the state.
 MACDC members work to help prepare families and small businesses to meet these trials where they are.
-We believe the dedicated funding proposed for this program is an important equitable investment in the Commonwealth's citizens and communities that is consistent with other efforts by the Baker-Polito Administration.
+We believe the dedicated funding proposed for this program is an important equitable investment in the Commonwealth's citizens and communities that is consistent with other efforts by the Legislature and the Baker administration.

 Additional resources for community-based implementation of climate change adaptation practices and sustainable funding for affordable housing production to expand housing opportunities will complement equitable community economic development and neighborhood stabilization efforts across the Commonwealth.
-We are committed to working with your Committee, the Legislature, and the Baker Administration to realize these shared goals and to work collaboratively to narrow this opportunity divide.
+We are committed to working with your Committee, the Legislature, and the Baker administration to realize these shared goals and to work collaboratively to narrow this opportunity divide.